chrisranderson/beholder/README.md

 Beholder is a TensorBoard plugin for viewing frames of a video while your model trains.
 It comes with tools to visualize the parameters of your network, visualize arbitrary arrays, or view frames that you've already created.

-As TensorBoard's third party plugin system currently functions, you need to build a different version of TensorBoard from scratch to use this plugin.
+As TensorBoard's third party plugin system currently functions, you need to build a different version of TensorBoard from scratch to use this plugin (and potentially [install a nightly build of TensorFlow](#install-a-nightly-build-of-tensorflow)).
 Expected time: 5-30 minutes (high variance due to Internet speed).

 ## Build and run TensorBoard
 1. [Install Bazel](https://docs.bazel.build/versions/master/install.html).
 Tested with Bazel 0.5.1 and 0.5.3.
 One test with 0.2.2b did not work.